 Swans of the Tundra

 Every few years when the water is low enough swans gather over 2 or 3 weeks in November.
-There were 150 on the lake.
-The lake froze.
-I’ve heard trumpeter swans don’t fly the distance that most do.
+There were 150 on the small lake (or big pond).
 They made the lake look smaller.
 Coming, going and feeding.